 - Up to now astronomers have studied star clusters to this detail only in the Local Group.
 The relatively small distances make direct measurements of their masses possible.
 Looking at NGC 5128, which is an isolated, massive elliptical galaxy just outside the Local Group about 12 million light-years away, they were able to estimate masses of globular clusters in a completely different environment by pushing VLT/FLAMES to its limits.

 - The FLAMES observations provide information about the motions of the stars in the clusters.
 This orbital information depends on the strength of the gravitational field and can hence be used to deduce the mass of the cluster — astronomers call such estimates dynamical masses.
-The light gathering power of a 8.2-meter VLT Unit Telescope mirror and FLAMES’s ability to observe more than 100 clusters simultaneously was the key to collecting the data necessary for the study.
+The light gathering power of an 8.2-meter (27-foot) VLT Unit Telescope mirror and FLAMES’s ability to observe more than 100 clusters simultaneously was the key to collecting the data necessary for the study.